PurdueDualityLab/TensorFlowModels/yolo/README.md

 | Yolo-v4          |
 | Yolo-v4 tiny     |

-For all Standard implementations, we provided scripts to load the weights into the Tensorflow implementation from the original darknet implementation, provided that you have a yolo**.cfg file, and the corresponding yolo**.weights file.
+For all Standard implementations, we provided scripts to load the weights into the Tensorflow implementation directly from the original Darknet Implementation, provided that you have a yolo**.cfg file, and the corresponding yolo**.weights file.

 ## Data Pipeline/Dataset Benchmarking
 The Data Pipeline is found within the dataloaders folder.
 The way to use our data pipeline is by typing "from yolo.dataloaders import preprocessing_functions.py as pf" at the top of your python file.
 Then loading in the tfds dataset by means of tfds.ImageFolder or tfds.load.
 Then use the following function as seen below: